Debiday/python-practice/readme.md

-Just me revising Python Data Structures and Understanding the Algorithms for more advanced data structures! 🧱
+Just me revisiting Python Data Structures and Understanding the Algorithms for more advanced data structures! 🧱

 I started this course a few months but didn't have the mind space to complete it until now.
 Good material for learning, as the explanations by Jose Portilla in [Python for Data Structures, Algorithms, and Interviews](https://www.udemy.com/course/python-for-data-structures-algorithms-and-interviews/) are really descriptive.